diejuse/bashblitz/README.md

-# bashblitz
+# bashBlitz
-A game for Linux made with Bash: BashBlitz.
+A game for Linux made with Bash: bashBlitz.
 Video showing the game of my Youtube channel: https://www.youtube.com/watch?v=Y0df-MQmdrI

 To increase my BASH level, I decided to make a game based on the classic Fritz game.
 I have seen few games written in pure Bash searching the web and I think many more could be made.
 The advantage of BASH games is that most Linux distros have BASH pre-installed and you don't need to have a graphical user environment (GUI) installed to play.